 “I did a lot of observational; We did a lot of patient observations this is a skill we do day in day out so that was quite helpful to help them out with.
 So we got on with that and it also helped me learn to once I’ve taken the observation to ask what the problem is and assess whether they needed a blood test.
 It was difficult to sometimes work out what the problem was and had to get the nurses to translate, but a lot of the time we could use gestures and body language being able to establish whats wrong.
 Then over the 2 weeks we could gather what sort of conditions needed blood tests which was very helpful. “

 The staff and people I stayed with were lovely.
 The cook was called Sarah, she was like a Mum to us, taking care of me whilst I was there.
 Jeff was really lovely, not there all the time but this was good because it meant we had to do things on my own.
 Jeff was there, to show me around and do things during my free time.
-Jeff was very good.
-We went to Cape Coast Castle and Jeff was copying the tour guide – because he has been so many times.
+We went to Cape Coast Castle.

 Nia explained how a days at the clinic could vary and the number of patients she would see come in.

 Wednesday and Friday were market days so there weren’t as many people there.
 But on Mondays it was very busy maybe seeing 10 patients an hour, maybe more.
-Very busy.
-But on a Friday maybe 3 or less.
+On a Friday maybe 3 or less.
 People come in the morning because they want to get on with their day.
 After lunch we would just sit and wait for people.
 That is when I used my time to going to observe and get information for my essay.

 Nia got to learn from the staff at the clinic.

 Victor is a bag of knowledge.
-You would have thought he has done the same degree, he is a Senior Nurser and he wants to come to England to do a medical degree.
-He wants to get a doctor at the clinic because there are things that they cannot do, like blood transfusions and some medications they cannot give without a doctor so Victor wants to get that done and then he can leave and do his medical degree.
-He is really passionate about the clinic that he wants everything to be right before he leaves.
-He has only been there 5 months and it is a really big thing for him to do on his own.
-I think it would be really good to get a doctor there but Victor has all the knowledge of a doctor but is not registered.
+You would have thought he has done the same degree, he is a Senior Nurse.
+He wants to get a doctor at the clinic because there are things that they cannot do, like blood transfusions and some medications they cannot give without a doctor.

 Nia wanted to find out more about Malaria for one of the modules that she undertook at university.